World shares ride earnings to fresh high, dollar steady

 “When it comes to the equity markets, you have more balance, as lower yields support equities, especially the growth part of the equity market.
 At the same time, there is strong bottom-up evidence that life is good for corporates.”

-Across Europe, the STOXX Europe 600 (.STOXX) and FTSE 100 (.FTSE) were up 0.5%-0.6%, with the latter supported by strong results from housebuilder Taylor Wimpey (TW.L) and insurer Legal and General (LGEN.L).
+Across Europe, the STOXX Europe 600 and FTSE 100 were up 0.4%-0.6%, with the latter supported by strong results from housebuilder Taylor Wimpey and insurer Legal and General.

 Close to 90% of companies listed on the S&P500 have reported positive earnings surprises for the second quarter, National Australia Bank (NAB) economist Tapas Strickland said.